cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 So, the tool detects that I'm referencing `spatie/laravel-db-snapshots` in my `composer.json` file but, in my codebase, the tool (in fact, the namespace added by the tool) isn't used at all so, yes, probably, I can remove that dependency.

 :::caution
-Such tool can produce false positive; just make some checks before removing the dependency.
-The best solution here is, of course, to have plenty unit tests so you can run them before and after the change and see if your code still works as expected.
+Such a tool can produce false positive; just make some checks before removing the dependency.
+The best solution here is, of course, to have plenty of unit tests so you can run them before and after the change and see if your code still works as expected.
 :::

 ## PHP-Parallel-lint